utat-ss/HERON-documentation/embedded/microcontrollers.md

 # Microcontrollers

 A microcontroller is a processing unit, like the brain of a circuit.
+It is slightly different from the microprocessor in your computer because it also has other components like RAM and ROM integrated on the same chip.
+A microprocessor just has the processing unit.

+C is the most common language for programming microcontrollers.
+This is because of its wide availability and compatibility between platforms, low performance and memory overhead, and high level of control for the programmer.
+This high level of control for the programmer also creates more potential for mistakes, so be careful.

 ## ATmega32M1 (AVR)